codefresh-io/terraform-provider-codefresh/docs/resources/pipeline.md

 Optional:

 - `is_folder` (Boolean) Whether or not the resource specified in source_path is a folder
 - `type` (String) Type of the external resource.
-Currently only git is supported
+Currently only 'git' is supported

 Read-Only: